Enshittification: Google Search

-Doctorow cites Google Search as one example, which became dominant through relevant search results and minimal ads, then later degraded through increased advertising, search engine optimization, and outright fraud, benefitting its advertising customers.
+Doctorow cites Google Search as one example, which became dominant through relevant search results and minimal ads, then later degraded through increased advertising, search engine optimisation, and outright fraud, benefitting its advertising customers.
 This was followed by Google rigging the ad market through Jedi Blue to recapture value for itself.
 Doctorow also cites Google's firing of 12,000 employees in January 2023, which coincided with a stock buyback scheme which "would have paid all their salaries for the next 27 years", as well as Google's rush to research an AI search chatbot, "a tool that won't show you what you ask for, but rather, what it thinks you should see".

-Netflix

-After years of competing fiercely in the "streaming wars", Netflix emerged as the main winner in the early 2020s.
-Once it had achieved a quasi-monopolistic position, Netflix proceeded to raise prices, introduce an ad-supported tier, with Netflix also discontinuing its cheapest ad-free plan in the UK and Canada in 2024, as well as a crackdown on password sharing.
+Ars Technica referred to the chatbot, AI Overviews, as "part of the current wave of AI-flavored enshittification", and noted how it and other large language model-based chatbots often hallucinate misinformation.

 Reddit

-Reddit users protest the changes on r/place.
-"Spez" is the username of the Reddit CEO, Steve Huffman.

-In 2023, shortly after its initial filings for an initial public offering, Reddit announced that it would begin charging fees for API access, a move that would effectively shut down many third-party apps by making them cost-prohibitive to operate.
-CEO Steve Huffman stated that it was in response to AI firms scraping data without paying Reddit for it, but coverage linked the move to the upcoming IPO; the move shut down large numbers of third-party apps, forcing users to use official Reddit apps that provided more profit to the company.
+In 2023, shortly after its initial filings for an initial public offering, Reddit announced that it would begin charging fees for API access.
+CEO Steve Huffman stated that it was in response to AI firms scraping data without paying Reddit for it.
+The move shut down large numbers of third-party apps, including the Apollo app, forcing users to use the official Reddit app.
 Moderators on the site conducted a blackout protest against the company's new policy, although the changes ultimately went ahead.
-Many third party Reddit apps such as the Apollo app were shut down because of the new fees.

-In September 2024, Reddit announced that moderators will no longer have the ability of changing subreddit accessibility from "public" to "private" without approval from Reddit staff.
-This was widely interpreted by moderators as a punitive change in response to the 2023 API protests.